Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## Methods

-See analysis files at (links to analysis files).
+Host 18S fasta sequences were retrieved from NCBI Entrez.

+The following taxa were included (and pruned out a posteriori) to increase the robustness of the analysis and reduce the effect of long branch attraction:

+###Outgroup:
+Euglena intermedia

+###Ingroups:
+Rhizarians:
+Globigerina bulloides
+Spumellarian radiolarian (unidentified)

+Choanoflagellates:
+Salpingoeca rosetta
+Sphaeroeca leprechaunica

+Sponges:
+Hippospongia lachne
+Suberites ficus

+Placozoan:
+Trichoplax sp.

+Other protostomes:
+Maja brachydactyla
+Helix aspersa

+Other deuterostome:
+Asterias forbesi

+The MSA alignment was carried out using MAFFT (Method: L-INS-i, no additonal parameters).

 To build the host 18S phylogeny, I used RAxML with a GTR+Gamma DNA evolution model and 100 non-parametric bootstrap replicates:

 raxml -T 8 -m GTRGAMMA -n 18ShostML_boot100 -s host18SMSA1Export.phy -p 12345 -f a -x 12345

- and [RevBayes](https://raw.githubusercontent.com/antropoteuthis/phylobio_final_project/master/18S_GTRg.Rev) (see model specifications in the link).
+ and [RevBayes](https://raw.githubusercontent.com/antropoteuthis/phylobio_final_project/master/ExtendedHosts/18S_GTRg.Rev) (see model specifications in the link).

 I used non parametric bootstrap values for ML trees and bayesian posteriors for bayesian trees as measures of clade support.